How to Create a Ko-fi for Your YouTube Channel

 In both cases, you’re responsible for the actual services, so while it’s simple to sell digital goods with it, you’ll have to create and ship physical items yourself.

-Exclusive content is an important Gold extra, as it strongly encourages donations and subscriptions.
+The ability to offer exclusive content is an important Gold extra, as it strongly encourages donations and subscriptions.
 There are a few other additions, too:

 Ko-fi is an attractive alternative to other subscription platforms.
 One reason is the low platform cut on the free plan – and none, even, on straight donations.
 Creating a Ko-fi page for your YouTube channel is also very straightforward, as we’ve shown in this guide.